Hey, there's a dog in your suitcase!

 Another long pause. a shake of the head

 We love our dogs.
 Barkley was at Doggie Day camp (photo they gave me below) as I've had some odd hours lately.
 He loves it there, as much for the wide open grassy play area, tons of toys and attention, as the treats.
-Before bed, on his comfy doggie bed, they give him a "Frosty Paws" frozen ice cream treat at night with a biscuit on the side.
+If I request it, they give him a "Frosty Paws" frozen ice cream treat as a snack with a biscuit on the side.
 It's not real ice cream, dogs don't digest plain milk well.

 He loves them, but they a bit expensive and like many pre made products, have some ingredients only a chemistry major could pronounce even if they don't contain any artificial colors or flavors.
 So I looked around for a "home made" version.
 Some of the many recipes on line contained a bit too much sweetener and some artificial flavors so I modified them with great success with the Barkster.

 Meet Barkley's new favorite nightcap. . . . .